|Main train stations||Genova Piazza Principe, Genova Brignole|

 Genoa (or Genova) is more than just a central hub for the Italian Riviera – the old port city’s UNESCO status is testament to its past splendour, with marvellous Renaissance-era palaces jostling for attention and sorbet-coloured buildings dotted along its rugged coastline.
 Trains to Genoa arrive at Genova Piazza Principe station, located in the old town and a short walk from the port.
 This is the ideal place to begin your adventure in this bustling seaport with centuries of maritime history.
 Read on for train times, popular journeys and travel tips, and book your train tickets with us.

 Genoa's major train station is Genova Piazza Principe, which is located in Piazza Acquaverde, only 15 minutes away from the city centre and the old port.
-The station is well-connected to the main Italian cities, such as La Spezia (55m), Milan (1h 35m) and Turin (1h 41m), as well as the French cities of Marseille (5h 40m) and Nice (3h) thanks to Trenitalia and Thello trains.
+The station is well-connected to the main Italian cities, such as La Spezia (55m), Milan (1h 35m) and Turin (1h 41m), as well as the French cities of Marseille (5h 40m) and Nice (3h) thanks to a combination of SNCF and Trenitalia trains.

 Genova Brignole is the second-largest train station in Genoa after Genova Piazza Principe and is only a short walk away from the city centre.
 This station is served by Trenitalia's regional and high-speed trains that go to Milan Central station, Torino Porta Nuova, La Spezia Centrale and Pisa Centrale.